xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 The above example of how to specify a xcube dataset to be served above is using a datacube stored in an S3 bucket within the Amazon Cloud.
 Please have a closer look at the parameter *Anonymous: true*.
-This means, the datasets permissions are set to public read.
-If you have a dataset that is not public-public read, set *Anonymous: false*.
+This means, the datasets permissions are set to public read in your source s3 bucket.
+If you have a dataset that is not public-read, set
+*Anonymous: false*.
 Furthermore, you need to have valid credentials on the machine where the server runs.
 Credentials may be saved either in a file called .aws/credentials with content like below: